dbt-labs/corp/handbook/benefits.md

     - Only Ethicspoint System Administrators (Meg Colón and Helena Gorman) and the System Advocates (Vanessa Yeh and Gabriel Bolatiwa) have access to the reports.
     - If one system admin is listed in the report, then the other one would have access.
 If both are listed in the report, then Vanessa or Gabriel, the system advocates, would have access to the report.
 - **SLA for actions taken / investigation / follow up**
-    - A team member will initiate the report, chose the type of report and fill out the report details.
+    - A team member will initiate the report, choose the type of report and fill out the report details.
         - Please note that the reporter will be required to create a password for the report and at the end of the process, the team member will be given a report key that they should store somewhere.
 Both the password and the key will allow the team member to follow up on their report.
         - If the team member would like to follow up, they can do so by calling the hotline or visiting the website.
     - Once a report is made, the administrator assigned will get a notification and can view the open case.